cs1302uga/cs1302-tutorials/adt-and-links/adt-and-links.md

 ### Linked List Add Operation

-The main benefit of an linked list implementation is the fact that these structures can easily increase size by adding a new, dynamically allocated node object.
+The main benefit of a linked list implementation is the fact that these structures can easily increase size by adding a new, dynamically allocated node object.
 The images below demonstrate how this might be accomplished if the instruction `myList.add(2, "F")` is executed.